December 26

 The first Pilgrims landed in Plymouth, Massachusetts, today in 1620

-Phileas Fogg travelled rather further and considerably faster, completing his trip around the world in slightly less than 80 days, today in 1872, if you were reading it in serial form at the time, not until today in 1873, if you waited for the book to come out.
+Phileas Fogg travelled rather further and considerably faster, completing his trip around the entire world in slightly less than 80 days, today in 1872, if you were reading it in serial form at the time, not until today in 1873, if you waited for the book to come out.
 And what about Passepartout, his valet - another name for my Sherpa Tenzing list (see July 24)

 You can find David Prashker at: